bartkozal/hocus-pocus/docs/navbar.md

 layout: default
 ---

-Can be modify with the following variables: `$navbar-background`, `$navbar-color`, `$navbar-link-color` and `$navbar-link-background`
+Can be modified with the following variables: `$navbar-background`, `$navbar-color`, `$navbar-link-color` and `$navbar-link-background`

 <div class="example">